O. Panneerselvam

-Ottakarathevar Panneerselvam, popularly known as OPS (born 14 January 1951) is an Indian politician, 6th Chief Minister of Tamil Nadu from 6 December 2016 to 15 February 2017 and as the 2nd Deputy Chief Minister of Tamil Nadu from 21 August 2017 to 6 May 2021.
-As a finance minister, he has presented the Tamil Nadu State Budget 11 times.
+Ottakarathevar Panneerselvam, popularly known as OPS (born 14 January 1951) is an Indian politician who was the chief minister of Tamil Nadu in December 2016 and previously from 2001 to 2002 and from 2014 to 2015.
+He also served as the deputy chief minister from 2017 to 2021 in the Edappadi K. Palaniswami-led government.
+As a finance minister, he has presented the state budget of Tamil Nadu 11 times.

-He was the former co-ordinator of the AIADMK political party.
-He was a staunch aide of former chief minister of Tamil Nadu and AIADMK General Secretary J. Jayalalithaa.
-His first two terms as Chief Minister came when he replaced Jayalalithaa in the role, after she was forced to resign by the courts.
-His third term began following Jayalalithaa's death and ended two months later, Edappadi K. Palaniswami was selected as the Chief Minister.
-He was sworn in as the Deputy Chief Minister of Tamil Nadu on 21 August 2017.
-He held portfolios of Finance, Housing, Rural Housing, Housing Development, Slum Clearance Board and Accommodation Control, Town Planning, Urban Development, and Chennai Metropolitan Development Authority in the Edappadi K. Palaniswami cabinet.
-On 4 January 2018, O. Panneerselvam elected as Leader of the House in Tamil Nadu Legislative Assembly.
+Paneerselvam joined the All India Anna Dravida Munnetra Kazhagam (AIADMK) in 1973.
+He was a loyalist of former chief minister and AIADMK general secretary J. Jayalalithaa.
+His first two terms as the chief minister came when he replaced Jayalalithaa in the role, after she was forced to resign by the Indian courts.
+His third term began in the aftermath of Jayalalithaa's death and ended two months later when Palaniswami was selected as the chief minister by the party.
+On 4 January 2018, he was elected as leader of the house in the Tamil Nadu Legislative Assembly, and served till 2021.
+He also served as the joint coordinator of AIADMK from August 2017 to June 2022.

-Personal life
+Early and personal life

-Panneerselvam was born on 14 January 1951 in Periyakulam, Tamil Nadu.
-He obtained a Bachelor of Arts degree from Haji Karutha Rowther Howdia College in Uthamapalayam, Theni district.
-His close friends Salavuddin from Tenali encouraged him into politics.
-He also owned some agricultural land.
-He is married to P. Vijayalakshmi and the couple have three children.
-He is currently elected from the constituency of Bodinayakkanur, in Theni district.
-His wife died on 1 September 2021 due to a heart attack and his mother died at the age of 96 on 24 February 2023.
+Panneerselvam was born on 14 January 1951 in Periyakulam, Theni district, Tamil Nadu to Ottakara Thevar and Palaniammal.
+He obtained Bachelor of Arts from Haji Karutha Rowther Howdia College in Uthamapalayam.
+He owns agricultural land, and ran a tea shop earlier.
+He was married to Vijayalakshmi and the couple have three children including P. Ravindhranath.
+His wife died on 1 September 2021 due to a cardiac arrest and his mother died at the age of 96 on 24 February 2023.

 Political career

 Early political career

-Panneerselvam started his political career periyakulam as a worker of the AIADMK in 1973 after M. G. Ramachandran split from the DMK.
+Panneerselvam started his political career in Periyakulam as a worker of the AIADMK in 1973 after M. G. Ramachandran split from the DMK.
 He was Chairman of Periyakulam Municipality from 1996 to 2001.

 First term as Chief Minister, 2001-2002

 He was sworn in as the 6th Chief Minister of Tamil Nadu in September 2001 when the Chief Minister Jayalalithaa was barred from holding office by the Supreme Court of India.
 During his stint as Chief Minister, he was widely criticised for allegedly heading a puppet government managed by Jayalalithaa.
 His tenure lasted for six months, from 21 September 2001 to 1 March 2002.
 In March 2002, he resigned as Chief Minister and Jayalalithaa was sworn in again after the Madras high Court overturned her conviction and she won a by-election from Andipatti assembly constituency.
 From 2 March 2002 to 13 December 2003, he was the Minister for Public Works, Prohibition and Excise.
-Subsequently, he was also entrusted with the Revenue department's charge from 13 December 2003 to May 15, 2006.
+Subsequently, he was also entrusted with the Revenue department's charge from 13 December 2003 to 15 May 2006.